TymeFly/eel/README.md

 ###### Naming conventions
 - Reserved words are all lowerCamelCase.
 For example `text` and `logic`, `and`, `or`, `true` and `isAfter`,
-- The function names (see below) are also in lowerCamelCase.
+- [Function names](#standard-functions) are also in lowerCamelCase.
 Dots (`.`) are sometimes included in function names to create prefixes.
 These are used to logically group functions and avoid namespace clashes much as packages do in Java.
   Otherwise, they have no special meaning.
   Example function names are `count`, `cos`, `isEmpty`, `system.home`, `date.local`, `log.warn` and `format.hex`
-- Value names are typically in a format that is appropriate to the data source.
+- SymbolsTable keys are typically in a format that is appropriate to the data source.
 For example, environment variables are usually in _UPPERCASE_WITH_UNDERSCORES_ while JVM properties are in _lower.case.with.dots_.
-The requirements for value keys are described in the [identifiers](#identifiers) section.
+- The [identifiers](#identifiers) section describes for format of an identifier

 ##### Constants
 EEL defines the following constants: